Bad Faith Insurance Practices

 The Role of a Public Adjuster in Documenting Bad Behavior

 A Public Adjuster's primary objective is to obtain all the money that is due to the policyholder under the insurance contract.
 That is the job — maximize the contractual recovery.
-But in the course of doing that job, a skilled Public Adjuster performs another critically important function: documenting the insurer's conduct.
+But in the course of doing that job, a skilled Public Adjuster performs another important function: documenting the insurer's conduct.

 During the claims process, the Public Adjuster is in direct contact with the insurance company — exchanging correspondence, reviewing estimates, requesting claim file information, submitting supplements, and negotiating.
 In the course of those interactions, the Public Adjuster is in a unique position to observe and document:

-- Regulatory violations — missed deadlines, failure to provide required disclosures, inadequate investigation, failure to respond to communications
+- Regulatory violations— missed deadlines, failure to provide required disclosures, inadequate investigation, failure to respond to communications

-- Statutory violations — misrepresentation of policy provisions, failure to attempt a fair settlement, compelling the insured to file a lawsuit by offering substantially less than is owed
+- Statutory violations— misrepresentation of policy provisions, failure to attempt a fair settlement, compelling the insured to file a lawsuit by offering substantially less than is owed

-- Breaches of contract — failure to pay covered losses, failure to honor policy terms, misapplication of deductibles or limits
+- Breaches of contract— failure to pay covered losses, failure to honor policy terms, misapplication of deductibles or limits

-- Bad faith conduct — unreasonable delays, lowball offers without basis, refusal to provide explanations, contradictory positions, stonewalling
+- Bad faith conduct— unreasonable delays, lowball offers without basis, refusal to provide explanations, contradictory positions, stonewalling

 All of this documentation is generated in the normal course of the Public Adjuster's work — it is not manufactured for litigation.
 It is a contemporaneous record of how the insurance company actually handled the claim, created in real time by a licensed professional who was directly involved.
 If a lawsuit ultimately becomes necessary, this evidence can be invaluable.